 Drive Big Sur’s length via twisting Highway One, with plenty of pullovers at places like Bixby Bridge.
-Another favorite photo op: McWay Falls, a silvery cascade that falls some 70 feet from the sea cliffs to a remote beach below.
+Another favorite photo op: McWay Falls, a silvery cascade that falls some 70 feet from the sea cliffs to a remote beach below in Julia Pfeiffer Burns State Park.
+You can see it from the open sections of the park’s Overlook Trail.
 Look up to see endangered California condors, North America’s largest birds, or look down to scan the swells for migrating whales or sea otters floating among dense beds of kelp, California’s signature seaweed.

 Continue north along Highway One towards your next stop, romantic Carmel and historic Monterey.
 Along the way, consider a detour to explore Andrew Molera State Park, where you can ride horses right next to crashing waves.

 Wrapped by the Pacific on three sides, the Monterey Peninsula at once offers wind-tossed beaches and quiet coves, fine dining and casual eats, early history and postmodern art.

 Your first stop will be Monterey Bay to visit the world-renowned Monterey Bay Aquarium.
 With its psychedelic jellies and bat-ray petting tanks, the aquarium is a must-visit, especially for families.
 Mesmerizing tanks and exhibits showcase more than 35,000 animals and plants representing over 550 species—a large number of them California natives, including California sea otters.
 Insider tip: Get tickets online in advance to skip long lines.